Quick disclosure: there's a good chance some of the links in this post are affiliate links. This just helps me keep this blog up and running, thanks!!

 You didn’t fly to El Calafate to see flamingos and sip coffee with a good book.
 You flew here for the Glaciar Perito Moreno.
 We did the famous Big Ice Trek.
 We were picked up at our hostel at 7 am and spent the entire day on the tour.
 The tour, despite the high price tag, does not include the $500 peso entrance fee to Los Glaciares National Park (so bring extra cash for that).

 Is the Big Ice Tour worth it?
 Yes!
-It was such an amazing experience.
+It was such an amazing experience (and just check out this photo diary of Perito Moreno for more motivation).
 But it was strenuous and you are isolated out there on the glacier so they have an age limit (you must be between 18-50 and somewhat fit) and they don’t allow pregnant women on this tour.
 Because of weather the tour is only offered from September through April.